How To Get a 700 Credit Score in 30 Days

 Don't apply for multiple new credit cards at once

 Every credit card application generally triggers a hard inquiry, which can shave a few points off your score immediately.
+Applying for several cards in a short window compounds that impact.

 Don't close old accounts

-Instead, keep old accounts open and occasionally make a small purchase on them to prevent the issuer from closing the account due to inactivity.
+Closing old accounts can hurt two things at once: your length of credit history and your overall available credit.
+Keep old accounts open and occasionally make a small purchase on them to prevent the issuer from closing the account due to inactivity.

 Don't max out your cards

+Maxing out a card, even temporarily, can send your utilization through the roof and immediately tank your score.
 If a large purchase is unavoidable, try to pay it down before the statement closes so the high balance never gets reported to the bureaus.

 How long does it actually take to reach 700?